Autonomous Low Power IoT System Architecture for Cybersecurity Monitoring: System Design and Silence Unveil

 \subsection{Proposed Architecture}

-The higher level of the proposed system architecture is shown in Figure~\ref{fig4} where it shows the sensors were replaced by IoT Network Monitoring Sensor (IoTS) sensors, an IoT Hub was added for data aggregation, and an IoT Could storage was established, the following subsections discuss the detailed descriptions excluding cloud architecture as it is a standard implementation and out of the scope of this work.
+The higher level of the proposed system architecture is shown in Fig.~\ref{figure4} where it shows the sensors were replaced by IoT Network Monitoring Sensor (IoTS) sensors, an IoT Hub was added for data aggregation, and an IoT Could storage was established.
+The following sub-sections discuss the detailed descriptions, excluding cloud architecture as it is a standard implementation and out of the scope of this work.